geneontology/noctua/README.md

 ### Steps for a local Installation
 ```
 # The full Noctua stack is a multi-repositorie project; optionally create a main directory for the stack to contain all the repositories.
-# These instruction assume that "gulp" is in your path; if local-only, use: `./node_modules/.bin/gulp`.

 # Creating a local directory for our work.
 mkdir noctua-stack && cd noctua-stack